 The maximum penalty for misrepresenting information is a $31,400 fine (200 penalty units) or two years in prison.

-- There is a short-term moratorium on eviction for non-payment of rent due to severe rental distress as a result of COVID-19
+- institute a short-term moratorium on eviction for non-payment of rent due to severe rental distress as a result of COVID-19

-Where alternative arrangements are needed as a result of COVID-19, tenants and landlords are encouraged to work together on an agreement and – where an agreement cannot be reached – the matter may need to go before the South Australian Civil and Administrative Tribunal.
+Where tenants have been impacted by COVID-19 but still have the capacity to pay their rent, they should continue doing so.
+Where alternative arrangements are needed as a result of COVID-19, tenants and landlords are encouraged to work together on an agreement and – where an agreement cannot be reached – the matter may need to go before the South Australian Civil and Administrative Tribunal